aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === Feature exchanges

 But it isn't only about scripting languages becoming "statically" typed; some of the successful ideas from scripting languages are also making it to the other side.
 Scripting languages have traditionally had a tool known as a "Read Eval Print Loop" (REPL), also known as an "interactive shell"; this tool allows developers to test out statements and functions interactively on the fly, greatly increasing their productivity.
-There is a trend where classical compiled programming languages are also getting REPLs: Java now has Jshell (as well as the older BeanShell), Haskell, Kotlin and Scala also all come with REPLs.
+There is a trend where classical compiled programming languages are also getting REPLs: Java now has Jshell (as well as the older BeanShell), Haskell, Scala and Kotlin also all come with REPLs.

 == The Ideal Language

 In our brief analysis of the evolution of programming languages, we left out a lot of important names, and we barely did justice to the ones we covered; it would be preposterous to try and answer the question of whether an ideal programming language exists, let alone try describing it.

-We saw how these languages can vary wildly in purpose; and, as the saying goes, "form follows function": it is therefore quite improbable that a single programming language that is a perfect fit for all problems may even exist.
+We saw how these languages can vary wildly in purpose; and, as the saying goes: "form follows function"; it is therefore quite improbable that a single programming language that is a perfect fit for all problems may even exist.

 Nonetheless, we investigated the most popular programming paradigms, their merits and their flaws, and we did come across some generally accepted principles of design (like orthogonality), and some broadly applicaple ideas; we also did see that certain languages are critisized for their design decisions somewhat more than others.
-In other words: while it is certainly true that all programming languages serve the purpose they were designed for the best, not all programming languages were created equal, and good design is important; this, we think, is also the opinion of computer scientist Paul Graham.
+In other words: while it is certainly true that all programming languages serve the purpose they were designed for the best, not all programming languages were created equal, and good design is still an important factor; this, we think, is also the opinion of computer scientist Paul Graham (1964-) @revengenerds.

-As Guy Steele (1954-), computer scientist and language designer, explains in his talk "Growing a Language" @steele1998growing starting out small and planning for (organic, user directed) growth is the best strategy a language designer can take.
-Starting with a large set of primitives (like PL/I, which we discussed) is as bad as starting without the proper facilities to let language users define new constructs, that integrate well with the language's native ones.
+As Guy Steele (1954-), computer scientist and language designer, explains in his talk "Growing a Language" @steele1998growing, planning for (organic, user directed) growth is the best strategy a modern language designer can take.
+Starting with a large set of primitives (like PL/I, which we discussed) is as bad as starting without the proper facilities to let the language users themselves define new constructs, that integrate well with the language's native ones.

 // Mark Rendle, the worst language ever!